 Join BAC Homegrown – a creative programme for London tweens from age 12 up to young adults 25 years old, held on Thursday evenings.

-Join a drop-in workshops led by professional theatre-makers and musicians who help attendees develop their and talk about what’s in like (and possible routes into) working in the theatre.
+Join drop-in workshops led by professional theatre-makers and musicians who help attendees develop and talk about what’s in like (and possible routes into) working in the theatre.

 The New Voices Club gives young writers, producers, actors and directors the chance to fellow theatre lovers through social events, masterclasses and workshops run year-round by industry professionals.